-The LLM tooling landscape changed significantly in 2025–2026.
-Helicone — the most-cited LLM monitoring tool — was acquired by Mintlify in March 2026 and is now in maintenance mode.
+The LLM tooling landscape shifted significantly between 2025 and 2026.
+Helicone, the most-cited LLM monitoring tool, was reportedly acquired by Mintlify in early 2026 and appears to be in maintenance mode.
 OpenMeter was acquired by Kong and pivoted to enterprise infrastructure.
-Two of the most commonly recommended tools in "best LLM monitoring" articles are effectively no longer actively developed as independent products.
+Two of the most commonly recommended tools in "best LLM monitoring" roundups are no longer actively developed as independent products.

 Key Takeaways

-- Helicone was acquired by Mintlify in March 2026 — blog frozen, no new features being developed as an independent product
+- Helicone's acquisition by Mintlify (per Mintlify's own blog — see disclosure below) means no new features as an independent product

-- The market splits cleanly: observability-first tools (LangSmith, Langfuse, Portkey) vs cost-first tools (Tokonomics)
+- The market splits cleanly: observability-first tools vs. cost-first tools

-- No tool other than Tokonomics is specifically built for budget-first SMB teams on any language stack
+- Only one tool in this roundup is specifically built for budget-first SMB teams on any language stack

-The market splits into two categories that look similar but serve different needs:
+The market today splits into two categories that look similar but serve different needs.

-Observability-first tools (LangSmith, Langfuse, Portkey) — designed for debugging, tracing, and evaluating LLM behavior.
-They show you what happened in a chain of LLM calls.
-Cost visibility is secondary; traces, spans, and eval suites are primary.
+Observability-first tools (LangSmith, Langfuse, Portkey) are designed for debugging, tracing, and evaluating LLM behavior.
+They show you what happened inside a chain of LLM calls.
+Cost visibility exists, but it's secondary to traces, spans, and eval suites.

-Cost-first tools (Tokonomics) — designed for budget control.
+Cost-first tools (Tokonomics) are designed for budget control.
 They show you what things cost, enforce budgets, fire alerts, and route by model tier.
-Trace-level debugging is not the primary use case.
+Trace-level debugging is out of scope by design.

 Tool-by-Tool Breakdown